jajja/jorm/README.md

 The `left_at` column will never change even if an explicit call to `Record#set(String, Object)` has been made.

+### Caching

+Record-local caching of references might not be the way to go for your performance attuned persona, but the bundled `Cache` implementing LRU caching of Records could be a step in the right direction.
+The following extension of the `Goblin` class demonstrates its usage.

+    private static Cache<Tribe> tribes = new Cache<>(2, Tribe.class);
+    static { // optional seed
+        tribes.put(Record.selecAll(Tribe.class, "SELECT * FROM tribes"));
+    }
+    public Tribe getTribe() {
+        tribes.get(getTribeId();
+    }

+The first parameter to the constructor is the capacity of the cache.
+Unless the capacity of  is exceeded there will be atmost one select per requested instance.
+Now we can easily iterate our goblins without throwing unnessecary selects for referenced tribes onto the database.

+    for (Goblin goblin : Record.selectAll(Goblin.class, "SELECT * FROM goblins")) {
+        System.out.println(goblin.getName() + " : " + goblin.getTribe().getName());
+    }

+Which is a very likely scenario in a webpage listing object-relational structures from a database in a flattened view.
+Note that a static cache like the one above is a very likely cause of bugs in a system with multiple clients to the database.
+You still have to roll your own caching strategy, preferably per transaction!

 ### Rebranded SQL exceptions

 If you have been wondering why the previous example had a check condition on `stench` in the create statement of `litters`, you are about to find out.
 The records rebrand `SQLException` through dialect specific adaptions, classifying known errors with specific types.